SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2021-10-26-hacktoberfest-technical-writing-fireside-suze-shardlow-rachel-elledge.md

 format: [ Live stream ]
 ---

-I am the Developer Community Manager at Redis.
+I was the Developer Community Manager at Redis.
 In 2021, I organised the company's first-ever Hacktoberfest project.

-As part of this, I held a series of fireside chats with members of our documentation team to demystify technical writing.
+As part of this, I held a series of fireside chats with members of the documentation team to demystify technical writing.
 I decided to do this because documentation is often cited as a great way to get started with open source, but many people don't know what it involves, so they don't try it.

 I organised the firesides, structured the conversations, wrote the questions and acted as host, interviewer and MC for the events.

-Rachel is one of our technical writers.
+Rachel is one of the technical writers.
 In this fireside chat we discussed how she got into technical writing from a software engineering background.

 Watch the recording: